Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 “It’s one thing to talk about advocacy, and it’s another thing to actually put on that white coat and hit the capital and shake hands with these individuals in the legislature.
 It’s pretty eye-opening.”

-“The fact that there are not enough primary care providers available in the rural parts of the state makes it more difficult to maintain preventative services and keep patients outside of hospitals,” says Humberto Reinoso, PhD, FNP-BC, ENP-BC, an assistant professor and the nurse practitioner coordinator at Georgia Baptist College of Nursing at Mercer University.
+“The fact that there are not enough primary care providers available in the rural parts of the state makes it more difficult to maintain preventative services and keep patients outside of hospitals,” says Humberto Reinoso, PhD, FNP-BC, ENP-BC, an associate professor and the nurse practitioner coordinator at Georgia Baptist College of Nursing at Mercer University.
 “Nurse practitioners (NPs) could help bridge the gap of primary care providers in Georgia, especially in rural areas.”

 Meet the Experts